 As market dynamics change rapidly, we’re constantly reassessing campaigns, creative, and even our guidelines.
 What we decided two weeks ago isn’t necessarily appropriate today.
 The one constant assumption we have in this situation is that things will change.
 Because of that, we’re reassessing every possible touchpoint for our brand across paid and owned channels, from video ads to the automated emails we’re sending via customer relationship management (CRM) systems.

 We’re asking ourselves every day, “Is this creative or ad placement right for this moment and in this context?”
 And when the answer is no, we pivot.
 For instance, we’ve had an Android campaign running that referenced being “out and about.”
-Was that OK a few weeks ago?
+Was that OK in the U.S. market a few weeks ago?
 Sure.
 Today?
 Not so much.

 Guiding question: Though we greenlit this campaign last month/last week/yesterday, is it still right for the context and moment?